languagebug/languagebug.github.io/recursos.md

----
-layout: revealjs-default
----

-Expressions: Inglês do Jerry
+## Expressions: Inglês do Jerry
 http://lp.inglesonjerry.com.br/?utm_source=Afiliado&utm_campaign=Afiliados&utm_medium=SPprincipal&ref=S2349708V

-3:04-6:16
-6:16-10:58
+## Image Description
 http://learnenglishteens.britishcouncil.org/exams/speaking-exams/describe-photo-or-picture

+## Quotes
 http://www.learn-english-today.com/quotes/quotations1.html

-other/another
+## Deleted Content

+### Prepositions

 - in
-    in a
+- in a
-    in the
+- in the
 - of
-    of a
+- of a
-    of the
+- of the
 - from
-    from a
+- from a
-    from the
+- from the
 - at
-    at a
+- at a
-    at the
+- at the
 - on
-    on a
+- on a
-    on the
+- on the

+### Quantifiers

 - a lot of
 - many
-    a few
+- a few
-    few
+- few
 - much
-    a little
+- a little
-    little
+- little